16 Things You Can Steal From Cruise Ships Without Getting Into Trouble

 What You’d Love to Take Home (But Really Shouldn’t)

 Got your eye on that plush bathrobe and fluffy towels?
 Think again if you think you can sneak them off board for free.
-Here are four items that are off-limits regarding free cruise line souvenirs.
+Here are four items that are off-limits when it comes to free cruise line souvenirs.

 Pool towels